 Agility classes are held on a Wednesday Morning.

-The Class runs from 10am to 12 noon and in summer the time Mondays at 7pm
+The Class runs Wednesdays between10 am to 12 noon and in summer the time Mondays evening 7 - 9 pm

 It is a great sport to stimulate and exercise your dogs but they also need some basic obedience skills to help avoid accidental injuries.